oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/readme.md

 **Note** that an OCI Free Tier account after a predefined time or initial credits consumed, is automatically limited to use Always Free resources - if not upgraded.
 If this is your case, you need to free all VCNs resources as exercise 2 will use two VCNs which is the limit of the always free model.

 &nbsp;

-### 2.2 Clone this Repository
+### 2.2 Create a Public Git Repository
+Before you progress it's essential to **create a public git repository** to use with the exercises, as you will need to push configuration files into a public repository - for them to be visible by ORM.

+**Create three folders** on the new repository:
+1. oci-learn-lz
+2. oci-learn-lz/exercise1
+3. oci-learn-lz/exercise2

+This repository will be referenced in the exercises as **OCI-LEARN-LZ-OPS-REPO**.

+&nbsp;

+### 2.3 Use an IDE integrated with GIT
-Before you progress further we recommend to clone this repository and use an IDE for the exercises (e.g., Visual Builder Studio).
+We highly recommend using an IDE for the exercises (e.g., Visual Builder Studio), as it helps with the formatting of yaml files.
+The same IDE can be integrated with GIT, having the development tools all in the same place.
+After having the IDE set, clone the repository created in step 2.2 to have your local working copy.

 &nbsp;

 ## 3. Functional Context